Skip to contents

 exp_demand

-The exponent for the demand raster.
-Default is 1.
-A higher value will give less relative weight to areas with higher demand - with respect to the weights layer.
-This is useful in cases where the users want to increase the allocation in areas with higher values in the weights layer.
+1. A higher value will give less relative weight to areas with higher demand - with respect to the weights layer.
+This is useful in cases where the users want to increase the allocation in areas with higher values in the weights layer (default: 1).

 exp_weights